 Ross, Alistair (2003) Counselling Skills for Church and Faith Workers, Buckingham: Open University Press.

 Shulman, Lawrence (1979) The Skills of Helping Individuals and Groups.
 Itasca, Ill.: F. E. Peacock.

 Smith, Mark K. (2004) Nel Noddings, the ethics of care and education’, The encyclopedia of pedagogy and informal education, www.infed.org/thinkers/noddings.htm

 Smith, Mark K. (2007) Working with individuals. ice213 study guide, London: YMCA George Williams College.

 Young, Mark E. (1998) Learning the Art of Helping: Building blocks and techniques 3e.
 Upper Saddle River NJ.: Prentice Hall.

 Picture credit: relationships start here – jenny bento/flickr – reproduced under a Creative Commons licence asa generic 2

-How to cite this article: Smith, Mark K. (2008) ‘Helping relationships’, the encyclopaedia of informal education. [www.infed.org/mobi/helping-relationships-principles-theory-and-practice/.
+How to cite this article: Smith, Mark K. (2008) ‘Helping relationships’, The encyclopedia of pedagogy and informal education. [www.infed.org/mobi/helping-relationships-principles-theory-and-practice/.
 Retrieved: insert date].

 © Mark K. Smith 2008